How Managed Service Provider Accreditation Helps Buyers

 If you're entrusting your company's technology to an MSP, then invest the time to determine whether your MSP is accredited, and what that accreditation process involved.

 You have read this article accreditation / certification / financial analysis / IAMSP / IT / Managed Service Provider / metrics / MSP Alliance / qualification with the title How Managed Service Provider Accreditation Helps Buyers.
-You can bookmark this page URL http://apfurtado.blogspot.com/2009/02/how-managed-service-provider.html.
+You can bookmark this page URL https://apfurtado.blogspot.com/2009/02/how-managed-service-provider.html.
 Thanks!

 No comment for "How Managed Service Provider Accreditation Helps Buyers"